rangerz/git-monitor/README.md

 # Git Monitor

-Monitor Git repositories for new comments, tags, and branches, and then trigger custom commands.
+Monitor Git repositories for new commits, tags, and branches, and then trigger custom commands.

 ## How it works

 Use `git fectch` and parse its output for changes for new commits, branches, and tags.
-When detecting any changes, it will trigger all `*.nofity` scripts with some paramters, such as `$title`, `$message`, and `$comment_range`
+When detecting any changes, it will trigger all `*.nofity` scripts with some paramters, such as `$title`, `$message`, and `$commit_range`